Abhyuday-Pratap-Singh/VityarthiProjectAIML/README.md

 ## Course Context

-This project was built as part of a Data Structures and Algorithms course.
+This project was built as part of a Fundamentals in AIML course.
 It demonstrates graph construction using adjacency lists and graph traversal using recursive DFS — both of which are core topics in the course.